perladvent/perldotcom/content/article/_pub_2000_11_repair3x.md

                print STDERR "Couldn't parse menu item\n\t* $_";
            }

 Whatever else you say about it, this reduces the code from eleven lines to six, which is good.

-### [Old News]{#old news}
+### <span id="old news">Old News</span>

 Finally, a belated correction.
-In the *second* [Repair Shop and Red Flags Article](/media/_pub_2000_11_repair3x/commify.html) way back in June, I got the notion that you shouldn't use string operations on numbers.
+In the *second* [Repair Shop and Red Flags Article](/pub/2000/06/commify.html) way back in June, I got the notion that you shouldn't use string operations on numbers.
 While I still think this is good advice, I then tried to apply it outside of the domain in which it made sense.

 I was trying to transform a number like 12345678 into an array like `('12', ',', '345', ',', '678')`.
 After discussing several strategies, all of which worked, I ended with the following nonworking code:

         sub convert {
               my ($number) = shift;